-- 2.2.1.
-One chair is to be nominated in tandem by USC and GSC Social and Communications Directors. - 2.2.2.
-The committee is charged with assisting the Social Directors in the execution of any events that require it.
-This includes maintaining a list of volunteers, as well as being physically present at any and all events possible. - 2.2.3.
-The committee is charged with directly assisting the communications director in any and all required endeavors.
+- 3.2.1 One chair is to be nominated in tandem by USC and GSC Social and Communications Directors. - 3.2.2 The committee is charged with assisting the Social Directors in the execution of any events that require it.
+This includes maintaining a list of volunteers, as well as being physically present at any and all events possible. - 3.2.3 The committee is charged with directly assisting the Communications Director in any and all required endeavors. - 3.3 Merchandise Committee - 3.3.1 One chair is to be nominated in tandem by the USC and GSC Communications Directors and approved by the Director of Communications. - 3.3.2 One chair is to be voted on by Student Senate. - 3.3.3 The committee is tasked with meeting with the Communications Department throughout the semester and work on the development and design of new merchandise. - 3.3.4 The committee is tasked with being in charge of setting up and/or conducting the sales of school merchandise. - 3.4 Environmental and Community Service Committee ("ECS") - 3.4.1 One chair is to be nominated by the USC and GSC Presidents. - 3.4.2 The committee is charged with improving campus sustainability and coordinating any external community service initiatives. - 3.5 Activities and Clubs Committee ("ACC")

-2.3 Careers Committee

-- 2.3.1.
-One chair is to be nominated by the Executive Boad - 2.3.2.
-The committee is charged with hosting 4-5 events a semester in conjunction with the Careers and Internship office

-2.4 Environmental and Community Service Committee

-- 2.4.1.
-One chair is to be nominated by the USC and GSC Presidents - 2.4.2.
-The committee is charged with improving campus sustainability and coordinating any external community service initiatives.

-2.5 Activities and Clubs Committee

-- 2.5.1.
-One chair is to be nominated by the SGA treasurer - 2.5.2.
-See Annex IV for full list of responsibilities and functions - 2.5.3.
-At least one chiar is expected to be available during Weekly Senate. - 3.
-Be chaired by students nominated within the committee based on majority voting by the committee members. - 3.1 Exception of Judiciary Chair to be nominated by the Executive Council Presidents.

-3.2A Graduate Student Committee, consisting of the GSC and members of the graduate student body, will be a complimentary entity operating at the discretion of graduate vice-president.
+- 3.5.1 One chair is to be nominated by the SGA Treasurer. - 3.5.2 See Annex IV for a full list of responsibilities and functions. - 3.
+Be charged by students nominated within the committee based on majority voting by the committee members. - 3.1 Exception of Judiciary Chair to be nominated by the Executive Council Presidents. - 3.2 A Graduate Student Committee, consisting of the GSC and members of the graduate student body, will be a complimentary entity operating at the discretion of Graduate Vice-President.